Timing and Spectral Studies of the X-ray Pulsar 2S 1417$-$624 During the Outburst in 2021

-We look at the hardness ratio (HR) using the ratio of the count rates with time from Swift/BAT (15--50 keV) and MAXI/GSC (2--20 keV) to study the evolution of the spectral state during the outburst.
-The HR shows a variability during the flare and the HR is varied between $\sim$0.7--6 for the time MJD 59210--59270.
-The hardness intensity diagram (HID) was studied using MAXI and HID did not show any significant change in spectral shape.
-Earlier the critical flux level was estimated to be $\sim$0.7$\times$10$^{-9}$ erg cm$^{-2}$ s$^{-1}$.
-During the NICER observation of the 2021 outburst, the flux level was below the critical level.
-Above this flux level, the source state transition from sub-critical to super-critical accretion regime may occur and in this regime, the radiation pressure is high enough to halt the accretion flow at a certain height above the pulsar.
-During this transition, the pulse profile morphology, pulse fraction, and different spectral parameters also show some significant variation.
-The beaming pattern also seems to change from pencil beam to fan-beam or a mix of pencil and fan-beam \citep{Be12}.
+Earlier, critical flux level was estimated to be $\sim 0.7\times 10^{-9}$~erg\,cm$^{-2}$\,s$^{-1}$ using \textit{NICER} (0.8--12~keV) for a source distance of 9.9 kpc \citep{Se22}.
+During the \textit{NICER} observation of the 2021 outburst, the unabsorbed flux (0.8--12~keV) level was below the critical level.
+Above this flux level, the source state transition from sub-critical to super-critical accretion regime may occur, and in this regime, the radiation pressure is high enough to halt the accretion flow at a certain height above the pulsar.
+During this transition, the pulse profile morphology, pulse fraction, and different spectral parameters also show significant variation.
+The beaming pattern also seems to change from pencil-beam to fan-beam or a mix of pencil and fan-beam \citep{Be12}.

-Earlier a correlation between spin-up rate and X-ray flux was observed during outbursts for different transient systems, which were explained in terms of accretion.
+Earlier, a correlation between spin-up rate and X-ray flux was observed during outbursts for different transient systems, which was explained in terms of accretion.
 For example, 2S 1417--624 \citep{Fi96a}, A 0535+26 \citep{Fi96b, Bi97}, EXO 2030+375 \citep{Pa89, Re96}, GRO J1744--28 \citep{Bi97}, and SAX J2103.5+4545 \citep{Ba02} showed correlation between spin-up rate and X-ray flux.
-Fig. \ref{fig:GL} shows that the pulse frequency derivatives of the X-ray pulsar 2S 1417--624 are correlated with luminosity.
-Earlier for 2S 1417--624, \citet{Fi96a} observed that $\dot{\nu}$ was highly correlated with the pulsed flux, both these parameters supposed to be driven by mass accretion rate.
+Figure~\ref{fig:GL} shows that the pulse frequency derivatives of the X-ray pulsar 2S 1417--624 are correlated with luminosity.
+Earlier, for 2S 1417--624, \citet{Fi96a} observed that $\dot{\nu}$ was highly correlated with the pulsed flux.
+Both these parameters are supposed to be driven by the mass accretion rate.

-Based on the accreting torque model and the observed spin-up rate, we have tried to find magnetic dipole moment and the surface magnetic field of 2S 1417--624.
+Based on the accreting torque model and the observed spin-up rate, we have tried to find the magnetic dipole moment and the surface magnetic field of 2S 1417--624.
 The spin-up rate and the luminosity are known to be correlated in transient X-ray pulsars as \citep{Gh79b, Su17}: